Devils Postpile National Monument

-Devils Postpile National Monument is a U.S. National Monument located near Mammoth Mountain in Eastern California.
-The monument protects Devils Postpile, an unusual rock formation of columnar basalt, “all closely and perfectly fitted together like a vast mosaic.”
+Devils Postpile National Monument is a U.S. national monument located near Mammoth Mountain in Eastern California.
+The monument protects Devils Postpile, an unusual rock formation of columnar basalt, "all closely and perfectly fitted together like a vast mosaic."
 The monument encompasses 798 acres and includes two main attractions: the Devils Postpile formation and Rainbow Falls, a waterfall on the Middle Fork of the San Joaquin River.
 In addition, the John Muir Trail and Pacific Crest Trail merge into one trail as they pass through the monument.
 Excluding a small developed area containing the monument headquarters, visitor center and a campground, the National Monument lies within the borders of the Ansel Adams Wilderness.

 History

 The monument was established in 1911 as "Devil Postpile National Monument," (no possessive) but is widely referred to as Devils Postpile National Monument, and has been officially styled as plural without the apostrophe since the 1930s.

-An alternate historic name was Devil’s Woodpile.
-“In every scenic freak the sheep-herder recognizes the work of his Satanic majesty.
-This formation is therefore known to local fame as the Devil’s Woodpile.”
+An alternate historic name was Devil's Woodpile.
+According to Historic Spots in California (1966), "In every scenic freak the sheep-herder recognizes the work of his Satanic majesty.
+This formation is therefore known to local fame as the Devil's Woodpile."

 The monument was once part of Yosemite National Park, but discovery of gold in 1905 near Mammoth Lakes prompted a boundary change that left the Postpile on adjacent public land.
 Later, a proposal to build a hydroelectric dam called for blasting the Postpile into the river.
 Influential Californians, including John Muir, persuaded the federal government to stop the demolition and, in 1911, President William Howard Taft protected the area as a National Monument.